-Dr. Phil Show: Delusional Homeless Ex-Model ‘Annie’ Thinks Michael Jackson Sang To Her In ‘Smooth Criminal’ [Videos]
+‘Dr. Phil’ Show: Delusional Homeless Ex-Model ‘Annie’ Thinks Michael Jackson Sang To Her In ‘Smooth Criminal’ [Videos]

 Annie admitted she did not actually see Jackson within the limo outside her home.

-Meanwhile, Chris Chatham — an entertainment attorney — thinks Annie doesn’t have a case, because only the author of the song has royalty rights to payments.
+Meanwhile, entertainment attorney Chris Chatham thinks Annie doesn’t have a case because only the author of the song has royalty rights to payments.

-Annie’s ex, Robert, who is father of the 14-year-old, says that Annie is in a downward spiral.
+Annie’s ex, Robert, who is the father of the 14-year-old, says that Annie is in a downward spiral.

 On Dr. Phil’s website, he lists more information about Annie.